Crown-Commercial-Service/gds_metrics_python/README.md

 ## Contributing

-GDS Reliability Engineering welcome contributions.
+We welcome contributions.
 We'd appreciate it if you write tests with your changes and document them where appropriate, this will help us review them quickly.

 ## Licence